-While telecommuting offers a number of benefits for workers and employers, there are also risks involved.
+While telecommuting offers a number of benefits for workers and employers, there are also risks involved which warrant cybersecurity and data protection considerations for remote workers.
 When employees work from home, they cannot use the company’s internet, printers or computers.
 Because of this, employers need to create thorough security policies for their remote workers.
-From data protection to computer malware risks, companies must carefully consider the following issues.
+From data protection to computer malware risks, companies must carefully consider the following areas.

 Data Protection and Privacy

-In one survey of IT leaders in the United Kingdom, 57 percent of leaders thought that remote workers would expose their organizations to a data breach.
+In one survey of IT leaders, 57 percent of leaders thought that remote workers would expose their organizations to a data breach.
 A total of 34 percent of leaders said that their workers did not care about security.
 Unfortunately, only 42 percent of companies provide or approve devices.
 Instead, many companies simply work to mitigate the risks of employees using their own devices.

 In reality, most remote workers just want to do their job.
 They may not care about data protection.
 It is also possible that they are simply unaware of data protection and privacy measures.
 Whatever the case, companies have to be proactive about requiring employees to take security precautions.